wolfSSL/wolfTPM/zephyr/README.md

     - Configuration and CMake files for wolfTPM as a Zephyr module
 - modules/lib/wolftpm/zephyr/samples/wolftpm_test
     - wolfTPM test application
-- modules/lib/wolftpm/zephyr/samples/wolftpm_bench
+- modules/lib/wolftpm/zephyr/samples/wolftpm_wrap_test
-    - wolfTPM benchmark application
+    - wolfTPM test application

 ## How to setup as a Zephyr Module